 - Children's Environmental Health

 - Lead in Well Water

 The following resources can assist health care professionals with questions such as who to test for elevated blood lead, what to do when a patient has an elevated blood lead level, how the blood lead results are reported to MDH, and other lead-based health issues.

 Blood Lead Level Guidelines - MDH has published several guidelines that help health care professionals identify and treat lead poisoning in children and adults.

-Blood Lead Information System - The lead program's blood lead surveillance system provides assistance to health care professionals by monitoring blood lead testing, tracking elevated blood lead cases, and providing strategies designed to reduce lead-related disease.
+Blood Lead Data - The lead program's blood lead surveillance system provides assistance to health care professionals by monitoring blood lead testing, tracking elevated blood lead cases, and providing strategies designed to reduce lead-related disease.